Jayrmajithia/CompareVersionAPI/readme.md

 1) go the folder where the application is saved
 2) run the command on the shell or PowerShell or CMD `$ python app.py`

-If you want to run docker file choose the below steps:
+If you want to run docker file follow the below steps:
 1) `$ docker build . -t Version-Comparison-Application`
 2) `$ docker run -d -p 5000:5000 Version-Comparison-Application`